 The month after being diagnosed I began my six cycles of carboplatin chemotherapy, which I finished in August.
 My appetite was quite suppressed and I lost weight after my surgery and during my treatment too.
 That was difficult, body image-wise - I didn't fit into my jeans and it was really strange to look in the mirror and see that.
 In between cycles I could eat more and put on a bit more weight but it wasn't until I finished chemo when I got back to how I was before it all happened.

-At the time, I was studying English at Salford University and I was going into the last semester of my first year.
-I deferred my essays at first, but when I found out I had cancer and needed treatment I knew I couldn’t do my exams during the summer, so I decided to restart my first year in September.
+At the time, I was studying English at Salford University and I was going into the last term of my first year.
+I deferred my essays at first, but when I found out I had cancer and needed treatment I knew I couldn't do my exams during the summer, so I decided to restart my first year in September.

 Being so unwell means you become a bit more aware of your own health.
 It makes you want to live your life to the full because you realise how precious it is.
 I try so much harder at university now.
-I try and learn new things and stay positive, and to appreciate all I have been given.
-You learn to appreciate those people around you more than the things, and I’m glad I learned these lessons.
+I try to learn new things and stay positive, and to appreciate all I have been given.
+You learn to appreciate those people around you more than the things, and I'm glad I learned these lessons.

 After university I really want to take a year out and go travelling.
 Eventually I want to pursue a career in something to do with English.
 But I do have a natural need to want to help people, so maybe some charity work too.

 I think that raising awareness for ovarian cancer is hugely important.
-When I was ill, I didn’t even think it could be ovarian cancer, I’d naively never thought of it before.
-I’ve since told all of my female friends about the symptoms, and I’m trying to tell as many people as possible about how important it is to be aware of the changes in your body.
+When I was ill, I didn't even think it could be ovarian cancer; I'd naively never thought of it before.
+I've since told all of my female friends about the symptoms and I'm trying to tell as many people as possible about how important it is to be aware of the changes in your body.
 Sometimes it can be nothing, but there are rare instances like mine where it can be cancer.
 You can never be too cautious with your own health.